chrisburnell/chrisburnell.com/src/posts/recipes/2022-10-13-bread-rolls.md

 When the cycle is completed, remove from the dough from the bread pan and tip onto lightly-floured work surface.
 Punch down dough and divide dough into 18 equal pieces.
 Shape each peice into a smooth ball.
 Place balls, 2 inches apart, onto greased baking sheets or into baking trays.

 Cover, let rise in warm, draft-free place, 30–60 minutes or until double in size.
-After some time (you’ll have to do some guessing), <a id="preheat-step">begin heating the oven to 190°C/375°F.</a>
+After some time (you’ll have to do some guessing), <span id="preheat-step">begin heating the oven to 190°C/375°F.</span>

 When doubled in size, beat together egg wash ingredients and brush over rolls.